Waste Treatment

 Hazardous waste in the home

-While small compared to industrial waste producers, every household produces hazardous waste and is responsible for its proper disposal.
+While small compared to industrial waste producers, households produce hazardous waste and are responsible for its proper disposal.
 This is usually accomplished with the help of a municipal or private waste disposal service.

 Waste materials such as car batteries or oil, or appliances like refrigerators that contain hazardous chemicals, should never be included in regular household trash.
 Instead, read the label for proper disposal instructions or call a waste service operation in your community for guidance on how to properly dispose of the material.
-Many city and county websites have instructions for disposing for household hazardous waste.
+Many city and county websites have instructions for disposing of this waste.

 Household chemicals should not be buried, thrown out with trash or poured down the sink unless they arelabeled as safe for sewer systems.
 To dispose of liquids, use an absorbent material to collect the liquid.
 Sawdust, rags, paper towels or cat litter often work well.